lucasimi/tda-mapper-python/docs/source/index.rst

 - **Efficient construction**

    Leverages optimized spatial search techniques and parallelization to accelerate the construction of Mapper graphs, supporting the analysis of high-dimensional datasets.

 - **Scikit-learn integration**

    Provides custom estimators that are fully compatible with scikit-learn's API, enabling seamless integration into scikit-learn pipelines for tasks such as dimensionality reduction, clustering, and feature extraction.

 - **Flexible visualization**

-    Multiple visualization backends supported (e.g., Plotly, Matplotlib) for generating high-quality Mapper graph representations with adjustable layouts and styling.
+   Multiple visualization backends supported (Plotly, Matplotlib, PyVis) for generating high-quality Mapper graph representations with adjustable layouts and styling.

 - **Interactive app**

    Provides an interactive web-based interface (via Streamlit) for dynamic exploration of Mapper graph structures, offering real-time adjustments to parameters and visualizations.

 Background